BY Cassandra Isidoro

-“Room” is a spectacular drama that tells a story of kidnapping in the most breathtaking way.
+“Room” is a spectacular drama that tells a story of kidnapping in a breathtaking way.

-The film, directed by Lenny Abrahamson from a novel by Emma Donoghue, introduces real characters and a surprising narrative of a thrilling escape and the aftermath that follows.
+The film, directed by Lenny Abrahamson is based on a novel by Emma Donoghue, introduces real characters and a surprising narrative of a thrilling escape and the aftermath that follows.

 The movie opens with a scene in a small room with, a bed, a tub and a window skylight, which confines a five-year old boy named Jack, played by Jacob Tremblay.

-For seven years, Jack’s mother, “Ma,” played by Brie Larson, evolves through a range of emotional survival over the course of the film.
+For seven years, Jack’s mother, Ma, played by Brie Larson, evolves emotionally as she struggles to survive.

-Ma dedicates herself to keep Jack happy and safe, nurturing him with love and doing things such as playing games, watching TV and telling magical stories.
+Ma dedicates herself to keeping Jack happy and safe, nurturing him with love and by playing games, watching TV and telling him magical stories.